VectorInstitute/fair-sense-ai/README.md

-# **FairSense-AI**
+# **Fairsense-AI**

-Fairsense-AIis a cutting-edge, AI-driven platform designed to promote transparency, fairness, and equity by analyzing bias in textual and visual content.
-Built with sustainability in mind, it leverages energy-efficient AI frameworks to ensure an eco-friendly approach to tackling societal biases.
+Fairsense-AI is a cutting edge, an AI-driven tool designed to analyze bias in text and visual content with sustainability in mind.
+It also offers a platform for risk identification and risk mitigation.
+With a strong emphasis on Bias Identification, Risk Management, and Sustainability, Fairsense-AI helps build trustworthy AI systems.

 ---